-As a current student at a university to train future pastors and ministry leaders, I have a lot of friends that are Christian.
+As a current student at a Christian university, I have a lot of friends that are Christians.
 As a graduate of a state university with no religious affiliation, I have quite a few non-Christian friends.
 When you throw them together on social media, prepare to watch the sparks fly.

 The last few years in politics have been rocky for many Christians, to say the least.
 Many hold strongly to policies and politicians that some outside (and inside!) the Church would argue have little to no redeemable traits.
 Whether or not this is truly the case, the constant accusation from a multitude is this: “Why are you Christians acting so unlike Christ?”